Some Townsend residents push back on proposed campground plan

 TOWNSEND, Tenn.
-(WATE) – The City of Townsend’s Planning Commission is meeting Thursday night to discuss the possibility of a new resort in the area.
+(WATE) — The City of Townsend’s Planning Commission met Thursday night to discuss the possibility of a new resort in the area.

 Janet Woodby grew up in the area and her husband is a fifth-generation resident.